microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 2 - Make FHIR API Calls with Search Parameters

 On top of common search parameters, it's possible to add modifiers right after the element name, which makes these searches more powerful.
-Some examples are `:not`, `:exact`, `:contains`, `:gt`, and `:lt`.
+Some examples are `:not`, `:exact`, and `:contains`.
 Take a quick look at the [modifiers section](https://www.hl7.org/fhir/search.html#modifiers) of the official FHIR documentation for more details.

 ### Exercise Task